microsoft/pxt/docs/blog/microbit/2020-release.md

 ### Prompt for Project Name

-A last little feature we’ve added to help alleviate the hundreds of “Untitled” projects floating around, is a prompt to name projects as soon as a student clicks the New Project button.
+A last little feature we’ve added to help alleviate the hundreds of "Untitled" projects floating around, is a prompt to name projects as soon as a student clicks the **New Project** button.

 ![](/static/blog/microbit/2020-release/create-project.jpg)